XIII - Recovery

 “The Corporation kidnapped me two years ago.
-They’ve been holding me hostage because they want to trade me for something very valuable they want.
-I guess it's taken two years for them to put this deal in motion.”
+They’ve been holding me hostage because they want to trade me for something very valuable to them.
+I guess it’s taken two years for them to put this deal in motion.”

 “Who is ‘them’?”
 I asked.